 The population of Gravina is about 45,000 people.
 There is quite a lot to see and do for such a small town.
 Still, it isn't Rome...or even Bari.

 That said, like Rome you can, and should, go underground.
-Grab a ticket at Gravina Sotterranea (underground), marked on the map, and you'll soon be headed down the stairs to see what's under a typical building in Gravina.
+Grab a ticket at Gravina Sotterranea (underground), and you'll soon be headed down the stairs to see what's under a typical building in Gravina.
 The tours take under various houses and churches, where you'll learn that they are built from the very rock, mostly calcarenite, they sit upon. the void left by removing blocks for the walls and floors becomes a cellar, where wine, "canned" goods, and cheeses are stored--or even were wine is produced.

 Of course, these dark cellars were dangerous places for children to explore, so a variety of folk tales evolved to make them appear even more dangerous than they were.
 Wolves with very sharp teeth became popular denizens of these spaces in the folklore.